Seouless29/Federated-Dimensionality-Reduction/README.md

 Final Experiments are the experiments considered for the results

-Playground are remnants of the experiments left for future
+Playground are remnants of the experiments,left for future